 Three pipeline assets make the gap worse over time.

 Orforglipron, Lilly’s oral non-peptide GLP-1, has an FDA decision expected April-May 2026.
 No food restrictions, no fasting window.
-It beat oral semaglutide head-to-head in the ACHIEVE-3 diabetes trial.
+It showed favorable results against oral semaglutide in the ACHIEVE-3 diabetes trial.
 Goldman Sachs projects 60% oral GLP-1 market share by 2030.
-An obesity physician familiar with both compounds views the orforglipron launch as a turning point precisely because it lacks the “strict rules” associated with oral Wegovy: fasting, water restrictions, the administration burden that limits real-world compliance.
-If efficacy is comparable, this person argues, the lower-friction option wins.
+The administration profile (no fasting, no water restrictions) is the structural reason analysts see the launch as a turning point — if efficacy is comparable in real-world use, the lower-friction option typically captures share faster.

 Retatrutide, the triple agonist (GLP-1/GIP/glucagon), showed 28.7% weight loss at 68 weeks in TRIUMPH-4.
 That is 5+ points above CagriSema’s best showing.
 NDA filing is projected for late 2026.
 GlobalData forecasts $15.6 billion in 2031 sales.